-(4) Accounts receivables and accounts receivables-related parties
+(4) Accounts receivable and accounts receivable-related parties

+As of

-As of December 31,
+December 31, December 31,

-2023 2022
+2024 2023

-Accounts receivables \$385,649 \$306
+Accounts receivable \$249,617 \$385,649

+Less: loss allowance (4,350)

+Subtotal 245,267 385,649

+Accounts receivable from related parties - -

 Less: loss allowance

-Subtotal 385,649 306

-Accounts receivables from related parties - -

-Less: loss allowance

-Subtotal -
+Subtotal

-Total \$385,649 \$306
+Total \$245,267 \$385,649

-The Group uses a simplified approach to estimate expected credit losses for all notes receivable and accounts receivables, which involves the measurement of expected credit losses across the assets' lifetimes.
-For the measurement, these notes receivable and accounts receivables are grouped based on shared credit risk characteristics, such as product type and customer ratings, and include forward-looking information.
-For information related to the allowance for losses as of December 31, 2023 and 2022, please refer to Notes 6.(17).
+The Group uses a simplified approach to estimate expected credit losses for all notes receivable and accounts receivable, which involves the measurement of expected credit losses across the assets' lifetimes.
+For the measurement, these notes receivable and accounts receivable are grouped based on shared credit risk characteristics that indicate the customers' abilities to pay all amounts due in accordance with the contractual terms, and include forward-looking information.
+For information related to the allowance for losses as of December 31, 2024 and 2023, please refer to Notes 6.(17).
 For information related to credit risk, please refer to Note 12.